What other countries are doing

 United Kingdom

-The Nuclear Decommissioning Authority (NDA) is tasked with implementing government policy on higher-activity radioactive waste and developing a low-level waste strategy.
+The U.K. Nuclear Decommissioning Authority (NDA) is tasked with implementing government policy on higher-activity radioactive waste and developing a low-level waste strategy.
 It engages in co-operative research with other national radioactive waste management organizations around the globe.

-In January 2018, the UK Department for Business, Energy and Industrial Strategy launched a new siting process, beginning with community consultations to explore views on the approach to planning and selecting a site for a geological disposal facility in partnership with potential willing host communities.
+In January 2018, the U.K. Department for Business, Energy and Industrial Strategy launched a new siting process, beginning with community consultations to explore views on the approach to planning and selecting a site for a geological disposal facility in partnership with potential willing host communities.

 A flag of the USA